Omega-3 fish content botanical illustration OG

 Default Use Pattern

-For most adults targeting two to three weekly servings of oily fish: prioritize salmon, sardines, mackerel, or herring.
-All are low mercury with high EPA + DHA.
+For most adults targeting two to three weekly servings of oily fish: prioritize salmon, sardines, Atlantic or chub mackerel, or herring.
+All are lower mercury with high EPA + DHA.
 Canned sardines and salmon deliver full benefit at the lowest cost.

 Avoid or strictly limit swordfish, shark, king mackerel, and tilefish — all are very high mercury with no meaningful safety margin at regular consumption.